A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Abstract

 \section{Abstract}

-For a mapping class on a punctured surface, we prove that the pseudo-Anosov property is equivalent to the sign stability introduced in \cite{IK19}.
-In particular we conclude that the algebraic entropies of the cluster $\A$- and $\X$-transformations induced by a mutation loop given by a pseudo-Anosov mapping class both coincide with its topological entropy.
+We give a characterization of generic pseudo-Anosov mapping classes purely in terms of their expressions in the shear coordinates, thus giving an answer to a problem raised by Papadopoulos--Penner \cite{PP93}.
+This characterization has a cluster algebraic generalization called the \emph{sign stability} introduced in \cite{IK19}.
+By combining with the results in \cite{IK19}, we see that the algebraic entropies of the cluster $\A$- and $\X$-transformations induced by a generic pseudo-Anosov mapping class both coincide with its topological entropy.